- Search The Registry

 Rev M. Weston II

 *Dr. M. Moran Weston was born on this date in 1910.
-He was a Black minister, businessman and civil rights activist.
+He was a Black minister, businessman, and activist.

-Weston's scholarly accomplishments include a position as a tenured Professor of Social History in the Department of African and African American Studies at the State University of New York at Albany from 1968 to 1977 and as a Visiting Professor at the University of Nigeria in 1978.
+Weston's scholarly accomplishments include being a tenured Professor of Social History in the Department of African and African American Studies at the State University of New York at Albany from 1968 to 1977 and a Visiting Professor at the University of Nigeria in 1978.
 Other publications include Episcopalians at Work in the World 1952, his dissertation, Social Policy of the Episcopalian Church in the Twentieth Century 1964, Who Is This Jesus?
 1973 and many articles and pamphlets.

 Dr. M. Moran Weston had a lengthy and distinguished career in the Episcopal ministry and in the fight for civil rights for Blacks and human rights for all.
-He died in May 2002.
+Milton Moran Weston died in May 2002.